 Columbia Commons IPE Seminar Courses

-Our courses focus on a health topic with an emphasis on orientating students to the philosophy and methods of Narrative Medicine.
-Through small group work, the students will develop narrative skills of close reading, attentive listening, and creative writing.
+Our courses focus on a health topic with an emphasis on small group work, discussion, and reflection.
+The majority of our courses also aim to orient students to the methods of Narrative Medicine, such as close reading, attentive listening, and creative writing.
 These seminar courses are eleven-week long classes open to dental, medical, nursing, nutrition, occupational therapy, pastoral care, physical therapy, public health, social work, and genetic counseling students.
-At the completion of the course, you will receive designation as a Columbia Commons Scholar.

 Student Seminar Experiences: